Daniel J. Frey

 We will want universal paid sick leave.

-Simply put, we will want our government of and by the people to universally want to care and protect us.
+Simply put, we want our government to be of and by the people, caring for and protecting us universally.

 We stand for the value of one human life.